-When $\delta < \beta$, a device is still refractory when it receives a pulse from the neighbor it triggered; it does not respond.
-Activity takes the form of waves.
-Steady stable crosswise wave activity in the TQN occurs in exactly one of four directions.
-As with other collections of ticking clocks, entrainment unites devices into one pattern.
+When $\delta < \beta$, a device is still refractory when it receives pulses from neighbors it triggered; it does not respond.
+Activities take the form of waves.
+Steady crosswise wave activity in a TQN occurs in exactly one of four directions.
+I suggest that, as with other collections of ticking clocks, entrainment unites devices into one pattern.
+Entrainment is a speculative but potent concept.

-Critical point processes in TQN's resemble those seen in magnets.
-A shifting relationship between δ and β leads to a moment when $\delta = \beta$, the critical moment, when relatively weak signals from other devices generate and select the final wave pattern in the TQN, which is then maintained for the rest of the cycle.
+Suggested critical point processes in TQN's resemble those seen in magnets.
+A shifting relationship between δ and β leads to a moment when $\delta = \beta$, the critical moment.
+Relatively weak external influences select the final wave pattern in the TQN, which is then maintained for the rest of the cycle.

 A TQN passes through a critical moment

-© Robert Kovsky 2012
+©Robert Kovsky 2012